Interstate 77 in West Virginia: Planning and construction

-Construction took two years at the cost of five workers.
+Construction took two years at the cost of five lives.
 The first section of the highway, the southern 36 mi from Beckley to Princeton, opened to traffic on September 2, 1954.
 In November, the remaining 52 mi between Charleston and Beckley opened.
 The new turnpike had several nicknames, including "88 mi of miracle" and "the engineering marvel that beat the mountains".
 Triangular turnpike shields, with the words "West Virginia" at the top and an interlocking "T" and "P" in the center, were installed along the highway.
 Six interchanges were constructed.
 Initially, the road used a ticket-based tolling system.
 At each interchange, bridges and underpasses for the mainline had an extra set of graded lanes, indicating that the turnpike was expected to be widened in the future.
 According to the West Virginia Turnpike CAF Report: